SAP/PyRFC/README.md

 # PyRFC

 :heavy_exclamation_mark: Upgrade to SAP NWRFC SDK PL8 before using PyRFC 2.4.0 or newer

 :heavy_exclamation_mark: Package name is changed, use `pip install pyrfc` instead of `pip install pynwrfc`.
-The 2.4.0 is the last release available in `pynwrfc` package well.
+The 2.4.0 is the last release packaged into `pyrfc` and `pynwrfc`.

 Asynchronous, non-blocking [SAP NetWeawer RFC SDK](https://support.sap.com/en/product/connectors/nwrfcsdk.html) bindings for Python.